Conscientious objection in the United States: World War I

-John T. Neufeld was a Mennonite World War I conscientious objector sentenced to 15 years hard labor in the military prison at Leavenworth.
-He was paroled to do dairy work and released after serving five months of his sentence.
-His diary of army and prison life is published in a collection with three other WWI Mennonite conscientious objectors.
+John T. Neufeld was a Mennonite World War I conscientious objector sentenced to 15 years of hard labor in the military prison at Leavenworth.
+He was paroled to do dairy work, and released after serving five months of his sentence.
+His diary of army and prison life has been published in a collection with three other WWI Mennonite conscientious objectors.

 In the United States during World War I, conscientious objectors were permitted to serve in noncombatant military roles.
-About 2000 absolute conscientious objectors refused to cooperate in any way with the military.
+About 2,000 absolute conscientious objectors refused to cooperate in any way with the military.
 These men were imprisoned in military facilities such as Fort Lewis (Washington), Alcatraz Island (California) and Fort Leavenworth (Kansas).
-Some were subjected to treatment such as short rations, solitary confinement and physical abuse severe enough as to cause the deaths of two Hutterite draftees.
+Some were subjected to short rations, solitary confinement and physical abuse severe enough to cause the deaths of two Hutterite draftees.

-Eventually, because of the shortage of farm labor, the conscientious objectors were granted furloughs either for farm service or relief work in France under the American Friends Service Committee.
-A limited number performed alternative service as fire fighters in the Cascade Range in the vicinity of Camp Lewis, Washington and in a Virginia psychiatric hospital.
+Eventually, because of the shortage of farm labor, conscientious objectors were granted furloughs for farm service or relief work in France under the American Friends Service Committee.
+A limited number performed alternative service as firefighters in the Cascade Range near Camp Lewis, Washington, and in a Virginia psychiatric hospital.